 ejected by the heart in each beat).
 An endurance athlete will have a lower resting heart

 rate and a larger stroke volume than a non-athlete.
-The cardiac output for an endurance athlete is approx. 35 litres while that for the non-athlete is 22 litres.
+The cardiac output for an endurance athlete is approx. thirty-five litres, while that for the non-athlete is 22 litres.

 Starling's Law of the Heart

-Starling's law of the heart states that the stroke volume of the heart increases in response to an increase in the volume of blood filling the heart.
+Starling's law of the heart states that the heart's stroke volume increases in response to an increase in the volume of blood filling the heart.
 A paper by Solaro (2007) examines the mechanism of Starling's Law.

 Blood Pressure daily variations